Law

 • Applicants must have completed a Juris Doctor (JD), Bachelor of Laws (LLB), or a bachelor's degree (in law or another discipline) from a recognized university, with a minimum mid-B average or equivalent in their final year of study.

-• Applicants must demonstrate a minimum of five years of full-time work experience.
+• Applicants must demonstrate a minimum of five years of full-time, continuous professional work experience.

-• Applicants whose primary language is not English and who obtained their admitting degree (JD or LLB or undergraduate degree in any other discipline) from a university where the language of instruction and examination was not English must show evidence of English proficiency by submitting English-language test scores.
+• Applicants whose primary language is not English and who obtained their admitting degree (bachelor's degree) from a university where the language of instruction and examination was not English must show evidence of English proficiency by submitting English-language test scores.
 Several English-language testing services are acceptable.
-The Test of English as a Foreign Language (TOEFL) and International English Language Testing System (IELTS) are the most common tests:

 • Paper-based TOEFL: minimum overall score of 600, and 5 on the Test of Written English (TWE)